vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

     <td rowspan="1">
       <p>

-Montimage monitoring solution already has a triage capability however this needs further automation to include improved  RCA, including recognition of the source of a fault beyond the existing stories and determining the adapted countermeasure to perform </p>
+Montimage monitoring solution already has sorting capabilities.
+However, this needs further automation to include improved  RCA, including recognition of the source of a fault beyond the existing stories and determining the adapted countermeasure to perform </p>
     </td>
   </tr>
   <tr>